nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The information entered is invalid.
-    * 3a1.
-CheckUp shows an error message.
+    * 3a1. checkUp shows an error message.

       Use case resumes at step 3.

 * 3b.
 No information is updated for the edit.
-    * 3a1.
-CheckUp shows an error message.
+    * 3a1. checkUp shows an error message.

       Use case resumes at step 3.